-- 12. The Exposure Draft proposes the following regarding the measurement of virtual currencies at the balance sheet date for virtual currencies held by a virtual currency dealer on behalf of its customers: - (a) A virtual currency dealer should measure the virtual currency held on behalf of its customers at the balance sheet date consistent with paragraph 8 of this paper, that is, based on whether an active market exists for that virtual currency. - (b) A virtual currency dealer should measure the liability recognized in relation to the virtual currency held on behalf of its customers at the balance sheet at the same amount of the responding asset.
+- 16. The Standard prescribes the following regarding the measurement of virtual currencies at the balance sheet date for virtual currencies held by a virtual currency dealer on behalf of its customers: - (a) A virtual currency dealer should measure the virtual currency held on behalf of its customers at the balance sheet date consistent with paragraph 12 of this paper, that is, based on whether an active market exists for that virtual currency.

+(b) A virtual currency dealer should measure the liability recognized in relation to the virtual currency held on behalf of its customers at the balance sheet at the same amount of the corresponding asset.